-where $\eta_b$ is a hyper-parameter to govern the magnitude of this adjustment and is referred to as the bias update speed.
+where $\eta_b$ is a hyper-parameter governing the magnitude of this adjustment, referred to as the bias update speed.

-In practical implementation, $\boldsymbol{b}_i$ is updated once per batch, i.e., $L_i$ denotes the sum of the normalized gating values for the $i$-th expert across all sequences within the entire batch.
-At the end of each step, the bias term $\boldsymbol{b}_i$ for each expert is adjusted.
 This dynamic adjustment of $\boldsymbol{b}_i$ aims to balance the workload across the experts according to the desired distribution by influencing future top-K selections, while also steering the patches-to-expert affinity scores $s^{\prime}_{n, i}$ in subsequent batches, ensuring that the actual load distribution $L_i$ progressively aligns with the target distribution $\tau_i$, thereby promoting balanced expert utilization over time.